JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lab.md

 ```

 ## Task switching
 There is a way how to run "multiple" things at once, which does not necessarily involve either threads or processes.
 In Julia this concept is called task switching or asynchronous programming, where we fire off our requests in a short time and let the cpu/os/network handle the distribution.
-As an example which we will try today is querrying a web API, which has some variable latency.
-In the usuall sequantial fashion we can always post querries one at a time, however generally the APIs can handle multiple request at a time, therefore in order to better utilize them, we can call them asynchronously and fetch all results later, in some cases this will be faster.
+As an example which we will try today is querying a web API, which has some variable latency.
+In the usuall sequantial fashion we can always post queries one at a time, however generally the APIs can handle multiple request at a time, therefore in order to better utilize them, we can call them asynchronously and fetch all results later, in some cases this will be faster.

 !!! info "Burst requests"
     It is a good practice to check if an API supports some sort of batch request, because making a burst of single request might lead to a worse performance for others and a possible blocking of your IP/API key.